-Graduate School
+Graduate school

-- The committee unanimously finds that the mission, management, financial resources and viability of the Graduate School are sound and sufficient.
-The mission of VLAG is clear, timely and clearly in line with Wageningen UR (WUR) mission. - The research environment of VLAG is regarded as very positive; PhD candidates and members of VLAG associated institutes expressed their satisfaction with the management of each PhD study program, research environment, and facilities. - VLAG has a genuine "corporate identity" for PhD candidates; the PhD training and education program is regarded to be of high quality. - Very positive is the high engagement and pro-activity of the PhD candidates at Wageningen University (WU) and NUTRIM.
+- The committee unanimously finds that the mission, management, financial resources and viability of the Graduate school are sound and sufficient.
+The mission of VLAG is clear, timely and clearly in line with WUR mission. - The research environment of VLAG is regarded as very positive; PhD candidates and members of VLAG associated institutes expressed their satisfaction with the management of each PhD study program, research environment, and facilities. - The VLAG has a genuine "corporate identity" for PhD candidates; the PhD training and education program is regarded to be of high quality. - Very positive is the high engagement and pro-activity of the PhD candidates in WU and NUTRIM.

-In general, the VLAG Graduate School clearly provides a sound basis for both academic and industrial careers.
+In general, the VLAG Graduate school clearly provides a sound basis for both academic and industrial careers.